wiseman-timelord/WiseRain/README.md

 ## USAGE
 1. Download and Install, the plugin [PowershellRM](https://github.com/khanhas/PowershellRM) into your `Rainmeter/Plugins` folder.
 2. Download `Wiseman-Timelords Rainmeter Skin`, and then unpack it to a suitable location.
-3. Copy the `WiseTime-Rm` folder into your `RainMeter\Skins` folder.
+3. Copy the `WiseRain` folder into your `RainMeter\Skins` folder.
 4. Edit the global variables at the top of, ".\system\System.ps1" and ".\network\Netork.ps1", to point to the appropriate locations.
 If you do not use a Ramdrive, then set the, drive letter and rename the label, to TempDrive D??, failing that, then the SystemDrive C; it should not be left to a dead location, for good practice.
-5. Load rain meter or Refresh the skins display, then navigate in the folders in RainMeter, load the 2 panels from `WiseTime-Rm` named, `system.ini` and `network.ini`, as you normally would the panels of other skins.
+5. Load rain meter or Refresh the skins display, then navigate in the folders in RainMeter, load the 2 panels from `WiseRain` named, `system.ini` and `network.ini`, as you normally would the panels of other skins.

 ### UPDATING
 - When updating I suggest deleting the old "WiseTime-RM" folder and replacing with the new, as, files and filenames, differ between versions, and yes this will require editing the variables again.